robertchase/ergaleia/doc/config.md

 #### using _define_from_path
 ```
-_define_from_path(self, defn)
+_define_from_path(self, defn, filetype=None)

     Parameters:
         defn     - a file path, file name, file or list
+        filetype - type component of dot-delimited path

     Notes:
         1. A 'file path' is a dot-separated file name that resolves
            to a file in the PYTHONPATH (See ergaleia.normalize_path).
+        2. If 'file path' is used, the last dot-delimited token might
+           represent a file-type.
+This can be indicated with the
+           'filetype' argument.
-        2. A 'file name' is an os-specific path to a file in the file
+        3. A 'file name' is an os-specific path to a file in the file
            system.
 It will be located relative the the working
            directory of the running python program.
-        3. A 'file' is an object with a 'readlines' method returning
+        4. A 'file' is an object with a 'readlines' method returning
            zero or more lines.
 ```
 For instance: